hijklmno/coding-exercise/go/README.md

 Feel free to use any debugging tools or online sources for solutions.

 ### Part 2 - Using proper go tests
-Your goal is to use go unit tests to test the function `validate_word_prefixes`.
+Your goal is to use go unit tests to test the function `ValidateWordPrefixes`.

 You may reuse the test cases in `validator.go`.